rgunindi/parse-cache-memory/Readme.md

 ## Some backside features

-- Updating Cache with hooks
+### Updating Cache with Hooks

-> By using the save, saveAll, destroy, and destroyAll functions, we can ensure that the cache of a collection utilizing the following functions are constantly updated.
+By using the `save`, `saveAll`, `destroy`, and `destroyAll` functions, we can ensure that the cache of a collection utilizing the following functions are constantly updated.
 This allows for the most recent data to be available in the cache at all times.

+By default, the cache will not be reset on `save` and `destroy` operations (`resetCacheOnSaveAndDestroy` is set to `false`).
+However, if you want to activate the `save` and `destroy` hooks to reset the cache automatically, you can pass the option `{resetCacheOnSaveAndDestroy: true}` to the ParseCache constructor to enable the hooks.

+- Note: Keep in mind that enabling the hooks to reset the cache after every save and destroy operation might have an impact on performance.
+Carefully consider your application's requirements and caching strategy when deciding whether to enable this option.

+### Using the Cache with Parse Functions

 You can also use the ready-made functions `findCache()`, `getCache()`, `countCache()`, `distinctCache()`, `aggregateCache()`, `firstCache()`, `eachBatchCache()`, `eachCache()`, `mapCache()`, `reduceCache()`, `filterCache()`, and `subscribeCache()`.
 As the names suggest, they behave like their respective functions, but execute the queries through the cache to ensure that the cached data is always up to date.